Almorca/minibook-x-tools/README.md

 Linux hardware support for the **Chuwi Minibook X** convertible laptop.
 Provides tablet mode detection through accelerometer data and integrates with desktop environments.

-The cmxd and cmxsd may be useful for othere platforms that use two accelerometers in order to detect tablet mode configuration.
-The cmx module is only required as the CHUWI Minibook X platform ACPI does not bring up both accelerometes.
+The cmxd and cmxsd may be useful for other platforms that use two accelerometers in order to detect tablet mode configuration.
+The cmx module is only required as the CHUWI Minibook X platform ACPI does not bring up both accelerometers.
 If you find that these daemons work for you, please email or message me with your platform information.

 ## System Architecture